jupyterlite/jupyterlite/docs/migration.md

 This update may affect the extensions you are using, as they may rely on features introduced in JupyterLab 4.4 and Notebook 7.4.

+### Contents

+#### Handling of the `jupyter-server` dependency

+Previously, running a build with the contents option specified (for example with `jupyter lite build --contents contents`) would simply log a warning in the build logs if the `jupyter-server` dependency (used for indexing the files) was missing, making it difficult to debug issues with missing content and files.

+In JupyterLite 0.6.0, the build now fails if the `contents` option is provided when the `jupyter-server` is not installed.

 ### API Changes

 Prior to version 0.6.0, JupyterLite divided extensions into two categories: